 Examples of General Prevention Measures in Åre

-- Systems for counting the number of people on the premises at any given time, such as the obligatory use of shopping baskets by each customer in certain stores.
+- Systems for counting the number of people on the premises at any given time, such as the obligatory use of shopping baskets in certain stores, have been implemented.

-- Extended cancellation concessions (check with your host before booking – read more below).
+- Extended concessions in need of cancellation (check with your host before booking – read more below).

-- Restaurants have decreased the number of tables and seats to create additional space.
+- Restaurants have decreased the number of tables and seats to create additional space on their premises.

-- A maximum of four persons are allowed at each table.
+- A maximum of four persons are allowed seated at each table.

-- Only seated guests are allowed in restaurants and bars unless the guests can fetch their food and drinks while keeping a distance from others.
+- Only seated guests are allowed in restaurants and bars unless the guests can collect their food and drinks while keeping a distance from others.

-- Serving alcoholic beverages is prohibited after 20.00 CET (as described under National Restrictions in Place)
+- Alcoholic beverages can be served until 22.00 CET (as described under National Restrictions in Place).

 - Digital queuing systems have been implemented to avoid crowding.

 - The options for testing for covid-19 have been extended in central Åre (as described below).